John Williams: Other film and television work

 In 1985, NBC commissioned Williams to compose a television news music package for various network news spots.
 The package, which Williams named "The Mission", consists of four movements, two of which are still used heavily by NBC today for Today, NBC Nightly News and Meet the Press.
-In 1987, Williams scored George Miller's The Witches of Eastwick (1987).
 In his Oscar-nominated score for Lawrence Kasdan's The Accidental Tourist (1988), Williams developed the two main theme sections in different ways, turning the mood lighter or darker through orchestration and an unexpected use of synthesizers.

-Other frequent collaborations with directors include Martin Ritt (Pete 'n' Tillie (1972), Conrack (1974) and Stanley & Iris (1990)), Mark Rydell (The Reivers (1969), The Cowboys (1972), Cinderella Liberty (1973) and The River (1984), Oliver Stone (Born on the Fourth of July (1989), JFK (1991) and Nixon (1995)), and Chris Columbus (the first two Home Alone films (1990–1992), Stepmom (1998) and the first two Harry Potter films (2001-2002).
-Additional films Williams scored during this period include Harry Winer's SpaceCamp (1986), Alan J. Pakula's Presumed Innocent (1990), Ron Howard's Far and Away (1992), Sydney Pollack's Sabrina (1995), Barry Levinson's Sleepers (1996), John Singleton's Rosewood and Jean-Jacques Annaud's Seven Years in Tibet (1997), Alan Parker's Angela's Ashes (1999), Roland Emmerich's The Patriot (2000) and Rob Marshall's Memoirs of a Geisha (2005).

-Williams scored the 2013 film The Book Thief, his first collaboration with a director other than Spielberg since 2005.
+Williams scored The Book Thief (2013), his first collaboration with a director other than Spielberg since 2005.
 The score earned him an Academy Award, Golden Globe and BAFTA nominations and a Grammy Award for Best Instrumental Composition.
 It was his 44th nomination for Best Original Score (and 49th overall), setting a new record for the most nominations in that category (he tied Alfred Newman's record of 43 nominations in 2013).
 In 2017, Williams scored the animated short film Dear Basketball, directed by Glen Keane and based on a poem by Kobe Bryant.
-In 2023, he was commissioned by ESPN to write an original composition titled "Of Grit and Glory" for the 2023 College Football Playoff National Championship.
+In 2023, he was commissioned by ESPN to write an original composition, "Of Grit and Glory", for the 2023 College Football Playoff National Championship.